durrello/challenge-1/README.md

 ## Solution
 ### prerequisite
 • You have git installed

 • You have terraform installed

 • You have a Google Cloud Platform (GCP) account

+• You have a service account json key

 #### step 1: clone the repo
  git clone https://github.com/durrello/challenge-1.git